-This was a series of radar stations positioned across the Northern hemisphere to detect a Soviet missile attack.
-It was hoped that this would give the USA enough time to launch counter-measures.
+This was a series of radar stations positioned across the northern hemisphere to detect a Soviet missile attack.
+The USA hoped that this would give enough time to launch counter-measures.

 Both sides knew that any attack upon the other would result in nuclear weapons being fired back, before their missiles had hit.

 This would cause catastrophic damage to both superpowers and their allies.
 The theory was that this threat would stop both sides from attacking the other.

 Nicknamed ‘Star Wars’ by the American media.
 In 1983, President Reagan announced research into SDI.
 This initiative would give the USA the ability to destroy nuclear missiles from space.

 The USSR saw this as a major threat, as it would allow the USA to achieve a First Strike.
 Because of financial and technological constraints, this never became a reality.

 By 1953, the USA was spending $50 billion on the arms race, while the USSR was spending $25 billion.
 The USA had doubled its spending each year between 1949 and 1953.